Blurred Rhythm

 The Process

 For me, the performing arts are a very engrossing activity in themselves.
-They demand a lot of concentration and sometimes, it becomes hard to find that blissful moment which one can photograph.
+They demand a lot of concentration and sometimes, it becomes hard to find that blissful which one can photograph.

-Many a times, I become conscious of that second in which a particular dance movement and my potential image may disappear.
+a times, I become conscious of that second in which a particular dance movement and my potential image may disappear.
 In such moments, sometimes I just listen to the music and the performer from the viewfinder.

-But then, I don’t completely the movement.
+But then, I don’t completely freeze the movement.
 I enjoy the effect caused by using slow shutterspeeds.
-It is the way to showcase the emotion of the artist.
+It is the best way to showcase the emotion of the artist.
 Since I have spent over a lifetime with performing artistes of all kinds, from classical dancers, musicians to folk actors and troupes, photographs come naturally to me.
 What I photograph is both a documentary record of something that occurred, and a work of art in itself.
 More importantly, I don’t just make photographs.
 I enjoy the experience of watching such brilliant performances in front of me.
 I keep trying to make art out of what is already so stunning.

 My Equipment